sitepoint-editors/author-documentation/docs/quick-tips.md

 ## Payment

-They pay less than a typical article as a reflection of their relative depth and difficulty.
+Quick Tips pay less than a typical article as a reflection of their relative depth and difficulty, but the exact amount differs and is determined by your editor.